 - Lesbian and gay partners are just as likely to be abusive and violent as their straight counterparts

 Because most abused and abusive people don’t know these things, it is important that those of us in the helping professions do.
 When our clients can put the proper name to their experience, they have taken the first step to safety and healing.
 Often, we must spend a great deal of time helping our clients see the sad reality of their circumstances before they are able and willing to move forward.
 It can be frustrating to see our clients return each week with another horrendous story of pain and humiliation, or with bruises and abrasions (or worse), and still not call it what it is.
 We must have the patience to witness their pain and fear without judgment, without demands or reproaches for “allowing” this to go on.
 We must acknowledge our own feelings of helplessness in order to better understand their helplessness and despair.
 And we must be watchful of our own indignation and anger toward the abuser.

 (Some of the above data is from Domestic Violence Resource Center, www.dvrc-or.org)

-© Copyright 2010 by Leslie Larson, LPC-S, therapist in Austin, Texas.
-All Rights Reserved.
+© Copyright 2010 by Leslie Larson, LPC-S. All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.